BYLAWS of the League of Women Voters of Tompkins County

 Membership

-Sec.
-2. Types of Membership.
+Section 2.
+Types of Membership.

-B. Associate Members.
+Associate Members.
 All others who join the League shall be associate members.

 ARTICLE IV.
-Officers

 Section 1.
 Enumeration and Election of Officers.

-They shall be voting members of the LWVTC and shall normally be elected for a term of two years by the general membership at the annual meeting and shall take office on June 1.
+The officers of the LWVTC shall be a president, a vice-president, a secretary, and a treasurer.
+Additionally, a fifth officer may be added as second vice-president, for a total of up to five officers.
+They shall be voting members of the LWVTC and shall normally be elected for a term of two years by the general membership at the annual meeting and shall take office on July 1.
 If, for whatever reason, there are more than three officer vacancies to be filled by the election, three shall be elected for terms of two years and the remaining for a single-year term.

 Section 2.
-The President or co-Presidents
+The President.

-The president or their designee shall preside at all meetings of the Members and of the Board of Directors (hereafter denoted as the Board).
+The president or their designee shall preside at all meetings of the members and of the board of directors (hereafter denoted as the board).
 They may, in the absence or disability of the treasurer, sign or endorse checks, drafts, and notes.
-They shall be, ex-officio, a member of all committees except the nominating committee.
-They shall have such usual powers of supervision and management as may pertain to the office of the president and perform such other duties as may be designated by the Board.
+They shall be, ex officio, a member of all committees except the nominating committee.
+They shall have such usual powers of supervision and management as may pertain to the office of the president and perform such other duties as may be designated by the board.

 Section 3.
-The Vice-President or two Vice-Presidents.
+The Vice-President or Vice-Presidents.

-The vice-president shall perform such duties as the president and Board may designate.
-The vice-president shall, in the event of the absence, disability, resignation, or death of the president, assume that office, either temporarily or until the next election.
-If neither vice-president is able to serve as president, the Board shall fill the vacancy from among the elected directors.
-Needs to line up with Section 1 above
+The vice-president(s) shall perform such duties as the president and board may designate.
+The vice-president shall, in the event of the absence, disability, resignation, or death of the president assume that office temporarily or until an appointment is made by the board or at the next election.

-Section 4.
-The Secretary.
-The secretary shall keep minutes of all Board and Members meetings of the LWVTC.
+The secretary shall keep minutes of all board and members meetings of the LWVTC.
 They shall notify all officers and directors of their election.
-They shall sign, with the president, all contracts and other instruments when so authorized by the Board and shall perform such other functions as may be incident to their office.
-If the Secretary is unable or unwilling to perform a particular task, the Board can appoint a substitute, either temporarily or on a longer basis.
+They shall sign, with the president, all contracts and other instruments when so authorized by the board and shall perform such other functions as may be incident to their office.
+If the secretary is unable or unwilling to perform a particular task, the board can appoint a substitute, either temporarily or on a longer basis.

 Section 5.
 The Treasurer.

-of these monies, shall deposit them in a bank or banks designated by the Board and shall disburse the same to meet adopted league budget items or upon special order of the Board.
-They shall present statements to the Board at their regular meetings and a final financial report at the first meeting held after March 31.
+The treasurer shall perform such duties as customarily pertain to the office or are assigned by the board.
+They shall receive all monies due, shall be the custodian of these monies, shall deposit them in a bank or banks designated by the board and shall disburse the same to meet adopted League budget items or upon special order of the board.
+They shall present statements to the board at their regular meetings and a final financial report at the first meeting held after March 31.
 They shall also present a proposed budget for the following year for approval at that board meeting.
-At the annual meeting thereafter, they shall present the final financial report and the proposed budget for the following year to the general membership for approval.
-They shall be, ex officio, a member of the budget committee, but may not be its chair.
+At the annual meeting thereafter, they shall present the final financial report and

-ARTICLE V. Board of Directors
+Board of Directors

 Section 1.
 Number, Manner of Selection and Term of Office.

-The Board of Directors (the Board) shall consist of up to five officers of the LWVTC,( we have to edit Article 4 Section one to say Up to Five Officers here )up to five elected directors, and not more than five appointed directors.
-These directors shall be elected by the general membership at each annual meeting and they shall normally serve for a term of two years, beginning June 1, or until their successors have been elected and qualified.
+The board of directors (the board) shall consist of up to five officers of the LWVTC, up to five elected directors, and not more than five appointed directors.
+These directors shall be elected by the general membership at each annual meeting and they shall normally serve for a term of two years, beginning July 1, or until their successors have been elected and qualified.
 If more than three vacancies are to be filled, three will be for two-year terms and the remaining for a single-year term.
-The elected members of the Board shall appoint such additional directors, not exceeding five, as they deem necessary to carry out the work of the LWVTC, for terms of up to two years.
+The elected members of the board shall appoint such additional directors, not exceeding five, as they deem necessary to carry out the work of the League, for terms of up to two years.

 Section 2.
 Qualifications.